 You can check if your cloud storage or backup provider has been certified in either framework by visiting the U.S. Department of Commerce’s Safe Harbor website:

 Final Thoughts: Protect Your Own Privacy

 Privacy policies are legally binding, which is important to understand.
-True, such privacy laws in the U.S. haven’t been enough to hinder government surveillance programs, but in most cases you can rest somewhat easy that your information isn’t going to be used in ways you don’t want it to be, especially if you opt out of marketing.
+True, such U.S.privacy laws haven’t been enough to hinder government surveillance programs, but in most cases you can rest somewhat easy that your information isn’t going to be used in ways you don’t want it to be, especially if you opt out of marketing.

 If cloud-stored metadata and file content is a concern, consider a zero-knowledge provider.
 Such providers let you create your own encryption key that only you know.
 Without access to that key, the company holding your content can’t decrypt it, even if men in black suits come knocking.

 Carbonite, in case you were wondering, does let you set up your own private encryption key.

 Many other Cloudwards.net online backup favorites, including IDrive, Backblaze and CrashPlan, do too.
 As far as cloud storage, our article on the best zero-knowledge cloud storage services will give you some nice alternatives to services that aren’t zero-knowledge, like Dropbox, Google Drive and OneDrive.

 - Encrypting your email

 - Trying out any of the other 99 free privacy tools we’ve researched